 Early bloomers flower on old wood.
 Go out and look at a forsythia or a lilac: Unless you pruned in summer or fall, you’ll see flower buds already in place, dormant but there.
 If you prune now, it won’t flower now.
 Make sense?

 Generally speaking, don’t prune spring-blooming shrubs and trees more than a month or so after they finish blooming.
-After they’re finished flowering, prune immediately.
-You will not kill the plant by pruning a little later, in many cases, but you will be deprived a season of bloom, so why not first enjoy it?
+After flowering, prune immediately.
+You will typically not harm the plant by pruning a little later, but you will be deprived a season of bloom, so why not first enjoy it?

-Lilac pruning: Unless the shrub’s a neglected wreck in need of rejuvenation, cutting off bouquets of flowers is all the pruning you’ll want to do.
-I never prune them here in my Zone 5B climate after July 4, and like to finish up earlier.
+LILAC pruning: Unless the shrub’s a neglected wreck in need of rejuvenation, cutting off bouquets of flowers is all the pruning you’ll want to do.
+I never prune them here in my Zone 5B climate after July 4, except to correct damage that might occur from weather, and like to finish up earlier.
 The details are here (and there’s a glossary of my favorite varieties, too).

-Viburnum pruning: Less is more.
-Please don’t think of my favorite genus of shrubs (and great bird plants, too) as hedge material to shear and mutilate.
+VIBURNUM pruning: Less is more.
+Please don’t think of my favorite genus of shrubs (and great bird plants, too) as hedge material to shear and mutilate, or try to make a variety that wants to be 12 feet tall into a 6-footer.
+Many are large shrubs; make room, or select something else for the spot in your garden.
 Here’s the protocol.

-Fruit-tree pruning is an exception among early bloomers: With apples and the like, what you’re working toward isn’t as much the pretty flowers as an architecture and openness that can carry and ripen maximum fruit.
+apple-pruning-2FRUIT-TREE PRUNING pruning is an exception among early bloomers: With apples and the like, including ornamental crabapples, what you’re working toward isn’t as much the pretty flowers as an architecture and openness that can carry and ripen maximum fruit.
 I prune in late winter, knowing those are apple blossoms-to-be I am cutting off.
-Read my method.

-Clematis: I like the ones that like to be cut back hard in spring, to about 18 inches (and frankly I treat a lot of others this way, perhaps delaying their bloom time but never seeming to kill them).
-Here are a few I deal a heavy hand to, and one that blooms in early fall that I am similarly harsh with.
+CLEMATIS: I like the ones that like to be cut back hard in spring, to about 18 inches (and frankly I treat a lot of others this way, perhaps delaying their bloom time but never seeming to kill them).
+But there is a more nuanced way: How to prune Clematis, with vine expert Dan Long.

-Buddleia: Off with its head, now.
-Just before the buds want to break, cut the most familiar kind, B. davidii down to near ground-level.
+BUDDLEIA: Off with its head, now.
+Just before the butterfly bush’s buds want to break, cut the most familiar kind, B. davidii, down to near ground-level.
 Even though in some gentle winters it seems as if it will break higher up, it will look like a hell of a mess without a hard cutback, trust me.

 Where to place your cuts can be confusing.
 I have had ones I didn’t cut back enough turn to octopuses (octopi?) and really look a mess, and this is inclined to happen on older specimens that have been cut back again and again.
 I’ve also cut old ones back too hard and had to suffer through some gawky recovery years.